X

 SKU: BKP054

 How did the Reagan Library acquire Air Force One and move it into the Pavilion?
 This historic book has all the answers!
 It also documents the role that Air Force One 27000 played in American history including exclusive photographs describing its last mission, its disassembly, transportation, restoration, installation, and display at the Reagan Library.
-Size approximately 9" x 12", 192 Pages, 439 Photographs.
+Soft cover.
+Size: 9" x 12", 192 Pages, 439 Photographs.

 X